reimagined/resolve/docs/advanced-techniques.md

 # Adapters

 ReSolve uses the **adapter** mechanism to provide an abstraction layer above APIs used by its subsystems.
 For instance, adapters are used to define how a reSolve application stores its data.
-They abstract away all direct interactions with the storage, allowing reSolve to provide a unified data management API.
+They abstract away all direct interactions with the underlying storage, allowing reSolve to provide a unified data management API.

 ReSolve uses different types of adapters depending on which kind of data needs to be stored.